 Plank twist with arms raised

 This next plank twist variant is a little confusing.
-Now a lot of people think that this is the basic or the original plank twist, but the steps actually constitute plank twist with arms raised.
+Now a lot of people think that this is the basic or the original plank twist, but the steps actually constitute with arms raised.
 Although it is still safe to say that this is also a plank twist, it is really one different technique of plank twist.

 So all you need to do in this exercise is to start off with a planking position but this time with your hands on the floor, supporting your body and your forearms.